Privacy notice - Electoral Services

 The Returning Officer will maintain a list of names and addresses and contact details for booking contacts and key holders for polling stations and count venues.
 This information will only be shared with election staff employed to work at the venues, staff that deliver and collect election equipment to and from the venues and any other staff employed by the Returning Officer as necessary to administer the election or referendum.

-The Electoral Registration Officer and the Returning Officer will maintain a database of staff names and addresses and contact details for the employment of election and canvasser duties.
-This information will only be shared to colleagues working in the same polling station venue, polling station inspectors and any other staff employed by the Returning Officer as necessary to administer the election or referendum.
+The Returning Officer will maintain a database of staff names and addresses and contact details for the employment of election and canvasser duties.
+This information will only be shared to colleagues working in the same polling station venue or those delivering equipment to the polling station, polling station inspectors, and any other staff employed by the Returning Officer as necessary to administer the election or referendum.

 Our processing shall be lawful because processing is necessary for the performance of a task carried out in the public interest or in the official authority vested in the Electoral Registration Officer as set out in the Representation of the People Act 1983 and associated regulations.